Richard-Gutierrez/project_4.5/README.md

 Who's doing it?

-People who want to know what's going on in their preselected cities.

-People who go out want streaming updates on their selected cities.

-People who are in touch with real time update news through tweets.
+Knowing what's going or "trending" has become a up in coming trend.
+This application fallicitates trending by preselecting cities using Twitter's API.
+It uses Twitter's Streaming API to update on their selected cities keeping the users in touch with real time update news through live streaming tweets

 ##Technical Usage: